On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: -adic Words and Complexity

 The $S$-adic conjecture asks to what extent this can be generalized to a relationship between $S$-adic words and words of at most linear complexity.
 In one direction, it was proven by Ferenczi \cite{Ferenczi} that any uniformly recurrent word $\bfu$ with linear complexity has the same language as an $S$-adic word.
 Leroy \cite{Leroy1} strengthened this result and showed that $\bfu$ itself is $S$-adic.
 However, there exists $S$-adic words with only two different substitutions that have superlinear complexity (see, for example, \cite{Fogg}).
-The conditions required for the converse to be true are largely unknown.
+(For recent work on the converse, see Espinoza \cite{Espinoza}.)

 As mentioned in the introduction, recent work has explored classes of $S$-adic words on three letters with low complexity.
-For example, classes of such infinite words with upper bounds $2n+1$ were found by Arnoux and Rauzy \cite{AR} and by Cassaigne, Labb\'{e}, and Lero \cite{Cassaigne}, and a class of such infinite words $\bfu$ with $ 2n+1 \leq p_\bfu(n) \leq \frac{5}{2}n $ was found by Berth\'{e} and Rigo \cite{ARP}.
+For example, classes of such infinite words with upper bounds $2n+1$ were found by Arnoux and Rauzy \cite{AR} and by Cassaigne, Labb\'{e}, and Leroy \cite{Cassaigne}, and a class of such infinite words $\bfu$ with $ 2n+1 \leq p_{\mathcal{L}}(n) \leq \frac{5}{2}n $ was found by Berth\'{e} and Labb\'{e} \cite{ARP}.